PhD, Financial Economics, Sloan School of Management, Massachusetts Institute of Technology, USA

 - Economics of Regulation (Industry Self-Regulation):

-- Competition and Enforcement by Self-Regulatory Organizations: Evidence From the Formation of FINRA*
+Competition Between Self-Regulatory Organizations and Enforcement: Evidence From the Formation of FINRA*

 - Contract Economics: